rhdtownsend/gyre/doc/source/user-guide/example-walkthrough.rst

   the discretization scheme.

-* The number of iterations ``n_iter`` should be moderate; values above 20 or so indicate that GYRE is having problems converging.
+* The number of iterations ``n_iter`` should be moderate; values above 20 or so indicate that :program:`gyre` is having problems converging.

 * The mode radial order ``n_pg`` should be monotonic-increasing.
 Departures from this behavior can happen for a number of reasons, that are discussed in the :ref:`troubleshooting` chapter.

-After processing the dipole modes, GYRE repeats the search steps for the quadrupole modes.
+After processing the dipole modes, :program:`gyre` repeats the search steps for the quadrupole modes.
 Once the overall run is complete, a number of output files are written: